vispower/teamplatform-api/workspace.md

 }
 ```

 * `DELETE /workspaces/1?purge=true` will permanently delete the workspace and return `204 No Content` if that was successful.
-If the user does not have access to undelete the workspace, you'll see `403 Forbidden`.
+If the user does not have access to purge the workspace, you'll see `403 Forbidden`.